Mercedes-Benz Central Gateway Module ZGS (also referred to as CGW) may fail, causing various warning lights or systems to stop working.

 - Remove two U clips at each top corner of the radiator.These clips can be easily removed by prying them up with a screwdriver.

 - Slide the radiator colling fan up.Look at the back of the cooling fan for hoses that may prevent it from coming up.
-If any of the hoses are preventing the fan from moving up, move the hoses out of the way.
+If any of the hoses prevent the fan from moving up, move the hoses out of the way.
 At the bottom, the cooling fan simply slides into two channels.

 - Reinstall the new colling fan in reverse order.
 Make sure that the cooling fan is engaged at the bottom.